 Students enrolled in any one of our master's, certificate, or PhD programs, and alumni of those programs, may apply for a non-credit, non-degree Church Management Certificate earned from the Villanova School of Business.
 The fee for this 12-webinar series is $899, but Theology students and alumni may receive a $600 scholarship made possible through the Lilly Endowment's National Initiative to Address Economic Challenges for Pastoral Leaders.

 Program launch date is in September each year.
-For questions about deadlines and program logistics, contact Chesley Turner, Director, Center for Church Management.
+For questions about deadlines program logistics, and enrollment contact Chesley Turner, Director, Center for Church Management.
 For questions about the scholarship, contact Jennifer Jackson, ThD, Director of Graduate Programs (master's and certificate).
 View the scholarship form.

 Additional Funding Opportunities

 Villanova offers a 50% reduction in tuition to Augustinian Volunteers.

 Villanova offers a 20% tuition discount if you teach in a public or private school, and a 40% discount if you teach at a Catholic school.